Skip to content

 A light bulb camera is built around a fisheye or pan-tilt lens packed inside an LED bulb housing.
 The bulb screws into any E26 or E27 socket, draws power from the fixture, and joins your Wi-Fi to stream video to a phone app.
 Because the camera shares the bulb mount, you skip the wiring, drilling, and battery swaps that traditional security cameras need.

 The trade-off is fixture dependency.
 If you flip the wall switch off, the camera also loses power.
-We solved that during testing by leaving the switch permanently on and controlling the bulb itself through the app.
+The workaround is to leave the switch permanently on and control the bulb itself through the app.
 Mount height also matters: above 9 feet, the resolution starts to soften when you zoom in on a person’s face, so most installs work best at 7 to 8 feet.

 These cameras are a good fit for porches, garages, hallways, and stairwells where a fixture already exists.
 They aren’t a replacement for a wired alarm system or a classic peephole camera at the front door, but they’re a strong supplement for under $50 per fixture.

-Each model went into one of three test locations: a covered front porch in California, an indoor stairwell, and a detached garage.
-Every camera ran for at least 14 continuous days.
-We logged motion-alert false positives, app crashes, pairing time, and night vision quality at 5, 15, and 25 feet.
-The five picks below are the ones that survived a full 30-day cycle without dropping off the network or losing footage.
+The three locations that stress a bulb camera most are a covered front porch, an indoor stairwell, and a detached garage.
+The traits that separate a keeper from a return are motion-alert false positives, app crashes, pairing time, and night vision quality at 5, 15, and 25 feet.
+The five picks below are models that hold up across a full month of use without dropping off the network or losing footage.

 #Top 5 Light Bulb Security Cameras for 2026